Center for Global Bioethics

 The curriculum upholds internationally recognized standards and guidance for research ethics and uses a hybrid onsite-online approach that was highly participatory, interactive, and context-specific.
 Bringing together fellows and faculty for intensive onsite courses at the beginning (Proseminar) and the end (Capstone) of program fostered and sustained camaraderie and nurtured personal and professional relationships that ground their regional research ethics network and link them with regional bioethics bodies such as the Bioethics Society of the English-speaking Caribbean (BSEC) and others in Spanish-speaking LMICs.

-Additional information is below and the course syllabi, assignment instructions, and readings are available HERE in both English and Spanish languages.
+Additional information is below and the course syllabi, assignment instructions, and readings are available BELOW in both English and Spanish languages.

 * These courses* deliver activities and mentoring that support fellows in designing, conducting, and publishing their masters research, or in conducting a policy or pedagogy project relevant to their career interests.
 For research, normative rather than empirical methods were encouraged.